 When hiring for company culture, another issue often overlooked is how well they’ll get along with the team.

 So when you get down to your finalists, schedule interviews or activities that allow candidates to meet their team.
-You could also allow them to see the office where they might be working.
-If teamwork is the most important concern, consider arranging a small test-project where the current team and candidates work together to build something.
-This will test group dynamic and identify any personality/working style conflicts.
+You could also let them see the office where they might be working.
+If teamwork is the most critical concern, consider arranging a small test-project where the current team and candidates work together to build something.
+This will test group dynamics and identify any personality/working style conflicts.

 Or, if the issue is just getting along personally, conduct a team interview instead.
 Allow the team to ask questions and encourage a casual atmosphere where everyone can get to know each other.
-From this, you can get the team’s perspective on a favorable candidate and potential hires can see if they like the current members of your team.
+From this, you can get the team’s perspective on a favorable candidate, and potential hires can see if they like your team’s current members.

 Next, make sure new hires are immediately in the loop.

 All too often, a cultural fit can slip out of alignment because new hires feel isolated and jerked around during their first few days.
-They don’t have a desk ready, they can’t log into the system, or they have no idea what the norms are beyond first-day training.
+They don’t have a desk ready, can’t log into the system, and have no idea what the norms are beyond first-day training.

-The best way to maintain a good cultural fit after hire is to make sure your new employees are connected to the internal business network from day one.
-Have their software and messaging system logins ready before they arrive and invite them to read the employee blog if you have one.
+The best way to maintain an excellent cultural fit after the hiring process is to make sure your new employees are connected to the internal business network from day one.
+Have their software and messaging system logins ready before they arrive, and invite them to read the employee blog if you have one.
 Connect new hires to any internal resources on your network and encourage them to get up to speed by reaching out to mentors and teammates.

 Internal communication is vital to onboarding new hires and making people feel like they fit into the team.
 Even those who didn’t seem to be a perfect cultural fit can surprise you by adapting quickly to your company culture.
 But only if you invite them in.

 So get new hires entrenched in your internal network and communications immediately so that they never miss a single memo and can look up information for themselves.

 #9 Keep all employees informed about culture through internal communication